The Advantages of Rear Wheel Drive Cars that Draw a Loyal Fan Base

 Why is rear wheel drive better?

-The RWD fans have many theories but the most plausible ones about the benefits of rear wheel drive are:
+The RWD fans have many theories but the most plausible ones about the benefits of rear-wheel drive are:

-Enhanced Acceleration
+Enhanced acceleration

 An RWD car’s acceleration is better than an FWD car from a stop.
 A vehicle’s weight shifts to the rear part at the time of acceleration from a stop, which puts extra weight to the rear in an RWD model.
-As a result, the overweight increases the traction of the tires and promotes faster acceleration.

-Better Handling
+Better handling

 Also, the even weight balance helps the car to drive with more authority through a corner.
-The driver will find the car more agile and controllable.
+The driver will find the car more agile and controllable

 Torque steer is a big problem with FWD vehicles.
 It is a condition when the engine torque affects the steering and pulls the car to one side during heavy acceleration.
 It happens because the driveline is connected to the steering wheels.
 One of the biggest advantages of rear wheel drive is that the vehicles don’t show this problem since there is no direct connection between the engine and the steering gear.